- Global Komaba

 ① A minimum of 2 credits for "Global Praxis (Advanced)" among "Liberal Arts Courses for Advanced Students" must be included.
 Or a minimum of 2 credits earned abroad through international exchange program/s or overseas study on a leave of absence may be included when they are approved as credits for "Overseas Learning (either from I to IV)" through credit transfer application.

-② Nothwithstanding the provisions of ①, for those who participated in Hands on Activities abroad on their own, if they have earned a minimum of 2 credits from "Praxis in Global Liberal Arts", "Lectures in Global Liberal Arts I-III", or "Seminar in Global Liberal Arts I-V", they may be replaced with 2 credits for "Global Praxis (Advanced)" or "Overseas Learning".
-When wishing, the students should make a request to Global Studies Committee during the prescribed period and obtain the approval after screening by the committee.
+② For those who participated in Hands on Activities abroad on their own, if they have earned a minimum of 2 credits from "Praxis in Global Liberal Arts", "Lectures in Global Liberal Arts I-III", or "Seminar in Global Liberal Arts I-V", they may be replaced with 2 credits for "Global Praxis (Advanced)" or "Overseas Learning".
+The students should make a request to Global Studies Committee during the prescribed period and obtain the approval after screening by the committee.

 Curriculum

-The following courses are offered by the GS Program in 2023A.“Praxis in Global Liberal Arts,” “Lectures in Global Liberal Arts,” and “Seminars in Global Liberal Arts” are also offered to GSA (Global Studies in Asia Progam), a program for USTEP and KOMSTEP exchange students.
+Below are the courses offered in 2025S semester.“Praxis in Global Liberal Arts,” “Lectures in Global Liberal Arts,” and “Seminars in Global Liberal Arts” are also offered to GSA (Global Studies in Asia Progam), a program for USTEP and KOMSTEP exchange students.
 The GS/GSA programs provide opportunities to study together with students from different countries and cultural backgrounds.
 The courses are offered in either English or other non-Japanese languages (marked with an ◆).

 Course Title | Instructor | Subtitle | |